-Global studies utilizing observations from all available observatories are inhibited or even prevented by several complications:
+Global studies utilizing observations from all available observatories are inhibited or even prevented by several challenges:

 SuperMag is developed to remove these obstacles for the user and thereby enable students, non-experts as well as experts explore this amazing dataset.
 As the figure shows SuperMAG is being used by people around the world.
 Further, this philosophy allows the derivation of a long list of data products, plots and parameters.

 The SuperMAG family consists of a long list of collaborators who generously have agreed to participate in the initiative.
 Data are provided in a variety of file formats, temporal resolutions, units, coordinate systems and are provided with or without baseline subtracted.
 The original data can be obtained from the websites listed on the SuperMAG home page.

 SuperMAG is managing a staggering >10 million files (magnetometer data, solar wind data and auroral images).
 The vast amount of data required SuperMAG to develop a simple and robust data flow, which could accommodate the various types of data as well as their inherent complications.
 Housekeeping plots are produced at each step and a number of validation routines check the quality of the data after each step.
 For a thorough description of the data flow see Gjerloev, JGR, 2012.